 In 2007, he went to a college buddy for advice.

-Brian McFarlane, now an HKS principal and health business development director, met Ortiz their sophomore year at UTA.
+Brian McFarlane, a former HKS principal and health business development director, met Ortiz their sophomore year at UTA.
 The two were fraternity brothers and architecture classmates who had traipsed around Italy together during a study-abroad program.
 Their bond remained strong after graduation; McFarlane was a groomsman when Ortiz married his college sweetheart.

 McFarlane encouraged Ortiz to apply for a job as director of design at HKS’ Richmond office, which would give him a chance to tackle projects in health care, higher education and sports.